xiaohan2012/xiaohan2012.github.io/_posts/2015-10-12-dynamic-graph-summary-problem-definition.md

 - \\( (C, E, \\{"hangout"\\}, 2) \\)
 - \\( (D, E, \\{"hangout", "picnic"\\}, 2) \\)

-And later, A, B, C, D and E hangout to Nuukio Nation Park.
+And later, A, B, C, D and E hangout to Nuuksio National Park.

 Intuitively, we might consider \\((E_1 \cap E_2, \\{"hangout"\\}) \\) as one event.
 However, we cannot get this under the above problem definition.
 Given \\(A=2\\) and \\(B=0.8\\), we have\\((E_1, X)\\) and \\((E_e, Y)\\) achieves better score/density while satisfying the constraint.

 How to make the problem definition favor \\((E_1 \cap E_2, \\{X, Y\\}) \\) as one event?

-One possible approach: the above implies that densely connected induced subgraph is not necessarily desirable, especially when it's small.
-Maybe we should penalize event with small graph size.
+The above implies that densely connected induced subgraph is not necessarily desirable, especially when it's small.
+One possible approach is to encourage event with moderately larger graph size.